resthub/resthub-spring-stack/src/documentation/core.rst

       <prop key="param2">param2Value</prop>
    </util:properties>

-You should now be able to inject dynamic values like in your beans :
+You should now be able to inject dynamic values in your beans :

 .. code-block:: xml